yifeiyin/NOTES/JavaScript/readme.md

     - will load outside script and ingore content inside the tag

 - Semicolons
-    - Can be omitted in most cases for standalone statements
+    - Can be omitted in most cases for standalone statements (automatic semicolon insertion)
     - Nonetheless, putting semicolons ALL THE TIME is recommended

 - Comments